 Instead, you can add metadata to your files, which will help you categorize them according to different criteria.
-For example, if your team is managing company’s accounts, you can add customer’s name to corresponding files.
-Then, you can use this metadata to easily navigate through your documentation.
+For example, if your team is managing company’s accounts, you can add the customer’s name to corresponding files.
+You can use this metadata to easily navigate through your documentation.

 You can easily embed your SharePoint library as a Website tab in the right channel of your team.
-In this way, your team members can view all the files through Microsoft Teams.
+This way, your team members can view all the files through Microsoft Teams.